El Caminito del Rey

 The Caminito was built between 1901 and 1905 and was used to transport people and equipment between two power stations that lay on both sides of the El Chorro gorge.
 However, it took a lot of years until the path was officially opened: in 1920 King Alfonso XIII walked the route and that gave it its current name.

-The El Chorro gorge (La Garganta del Chorro) is a beautiful place, with gigantic cliffs of up to 400 meters high, along the full length (3 kilometers). ̈El Chorro ̈ can be translated as “the stream ̈, which the water did when it went along the narrow gorge.
+The El Chorro gorge (La Garganta del Chorro) is a beautiful place, with gigantic cliffs of up to 400 meters high, along the full length (3 kilometres). ̈El Chorro ̈ can be translated as “the stream ̈, which the water did when it went along the narrow gorge.
 The height difference between the reservoirs at both ends of the gorges offered a unique ability to generate water energy; at that time an almost revolutionary concept.

 The path was constructed with sand and cement and then reinforced with metal brackets.
 A simple iron railing was attached to the wall for support.
 However, the Caminito has fallen into decline over the years and was officially closed in the year 2000 after several people fell to death.
 The dangerous route attracted adrenaline junkies from all over the world, making many referred to the route as the world’s most dangerous path.